quells/unread-instapaper-alfred2/README.md

 To install the Unread Instapaper Articles workflow, double click on ```Instapaper.alfredworkflow``` or drag the workflow to the workflow window in Alfred.

 Next, edit the first script filter by double clicking on it.
-Edit the line ```print(list(“USERNAME”, “PASSWORD”))``` to fill in your Instapaper account details.
+Edit the line ```print(list(“USERNAME”, “PASSWORD”, ‘{query}’))``` to fill in your Instapaper account details.
 Be sure to keep these in quotes.

 # How to use

 Simply type ```instapaper``` (or whatever you configure) into Alfred.
-If your Instapaper login is successful, the results should be populated with articles from your unread folder in Instapaper.
+If your Instapaper login is successful, the results should be populated with articles from your Unread folder in Instapaper.

+To display the Archive instead of the Unread folder, type ```instapaper archive```.
+Similarly, articles in the Liked/Starred folder can be displayed with ```instapaper liked``` or ```instapaper starred```.

+To filter the results, add your query after a space.
+For example, ```instapaper apple``` will only display results with ```apple``` in the title or description of the article.
+This is case insensitive and is compatible with regular expression syntax, if you’re into that.

 Navigating to these items with the arrow keys or selecting one with the corresponding shortcut should open the original article in the default browser.
 Holding ```alt``` while doing this will open the original article in Google Chrome (useful if you have Flash disabled in Safari and want to open a YouTube link).